Blog

 AOTC: What organizations do you work closely with?

-AT: Our RSVP program works very closely with Catholic Social Services of Washtenaw County (CSSW).
-In addition to partnering with programs within Catholic Social Services, the RSVP program partners and collaborates with over 50 nonprofit and governmental organizations throughout Washtenaw County.
+AT: Our RSVP program works very closely with Catholic Charities Washtenaw County (CCWC).
+In addition to partnering with programs within Catholic Charities Washtenaw County, the RSVP program partners and collaborates with over 50 nonprofit and governmental organizations throughout Washtenaw County.
 RSVP partners with hospitals, food banks, Meals on Wheels, Medicaid non-medical transportation, senior centers, environmental organizations, social services organizations, Opioid prevention organizations, homeless shelters, and thrift shops.

 Since the RSVP program is federally and state funded, the program works closely with the Corporation for National and Community Service (CNCS) and the Michigan Department of Health and Human Services Aging and Adult Services Agency (AASA) to ensure program compliance and goals of the program are being met.